 Mandate

-The Task Force (initially the Antiracism Task Force) is mandated to help ADHO devise a plan for moving forward on the 9 commitments made in the Statement on Black Lives Matter, Structural Racism, and Establishment Violence.
+The Intersectional Inclusion Task Force, initially the Antiracism Task Force, (2022-2024) was working with the Antiracism Working Group and ADHO leadership to devise a plan for moving forward on the 9 commitments made in the Statement on Black Lives Matter, Structural Racism, and Establishment Violence, and to address issues of equity, diversity, inclusion, anti-discrimination, and social justice work.

 Fatima Ahmed